Michael19842/PowerShell.MvRAdaptiveCards.Module/Readme.md

 #This will output the JSON structure of the Adaptive Card which you can then use in your applications or post to Microsoft Teams.
 ```

+### Previewing cards in the Adaptive Cards Designer

 You can also directly open and edit your card in the [Adaptive Cards Online Designer](https://adaptivecards.microsoft.com/designer) using the `Out-OnlineDesigner` cmdlet:

 ```powershell